bahamausa/retail-supply-chain-sql-analysis/README.md

 ## 📌 Business Objective
 The objective of this project is to analyze retail sales data to identify high-performing and low-performing product lines, understand customer purchasing behavior, and provide data-driven recommendations to support inventory planning and operational decision-making.

-## 📊 Dataset Overview
+## 📊 Project Overview
-This project uses a supermarket sales dataset containing transaction-level transaction data including product categories, customer segments, quantities sold, revenue values, and purchase dates.
+This project demonstrates analytical skills in supply chain operations using SQL.
+It focuses on inventory patterns, demand trends, and operational insights from a transactional dataset.
+Although the dataset is based on a retail example, the analytical methods used are directly applicable to industries such as mining, manufacturing, and logistics, where data-driven decision-making in inventory, procurement, and operations is critical.
 The dataset contains 1,000 transaction records across multiple branches and customer types.

 ### Data Import Validation